HelenHelene/eportfolio/module/OOP_Unit06.md

 I have acquired a solid understanding of abstract classes and interfaces in Python.
 I now comprehend the benefits of utilizing interfaces in code design and have gained practical experience in implementing them.
 Additionally, I have learned about the metrics used to assess the effectiveness of OOP.

 ### Professional Skills Matrix and Action Plan
-Moving forward, I will apply the knowledge and skills I gained in this unit to extend the development of a Python program for the coding contribution required in the upcoming assessment.
+I will apply the knowledge and skills I gained in this unit to extend the development of a Python program for the coding contribution required in the upcoming assessment.
 I will continue to strengthen my proficiency in using abstract classes and interfaces to create efficient and modular code.

 ---